 Acceptable e.i.r.p. levels

-Table 17?? contains a summary of the results of the BS to BS MCL analysis that are presented in detail in Annex 2.
-For each type of base station the most restrictive scenario has been highlighted in bold.
+Table XX contains a summary of the results of the BS to BS MCL analysis that are presented in detail in Annex X. For each type of base station the most restrictive scenario has been highlighted in bold.
 The e.i.r.p. value for each scenario corresponds to the acceptable e.i.r.p. level that can be transmitted in the interfered base stations uplink channel.
 It has been assumed that the receiver properties are good enough to make transmitter leakage the dominant source of interference.

-Table 21: Acceptable e.i.r.p. levels to avoid BS-BS interference, dBm/MHz e.i.r.p.
+Acceptable e.i.r.p. levels to avoid BS-BS interference, dBm/MHz e.i.r.p.